Electron-Minecraft-Launcher/.github/profile/README.md

 # Welcome to EML on GitHub!

-Electron Minecraft Launcher is a group of projects to help you build **your own** Minecraft Launcher with the [Node.JS](https://github.com/nodejs/node) programming language and the [Electron](https://github.com/electron/electron) framework!
+Electron Minecraft Launcher is a group of projects to help you build **your own** Minecraft Launcher with the [Node.js](https://github.com/nodejs/node) programming language and the [Electron](https://github.com/electron/electron) framework.

 On this GitHub, you can find these various projects, ranging from pre-built Launchers to web-based software to manage your Launcher easily.